 Dog Urine Grass Repair

 The joy of pet ownership can be diminished by damage that pet urine can do to your lawn.
-In our article Neutralize Dog Urine we talk about some of the causes that damage grass by dog urine.
+On our web page How to Neutralize Dog Urine we talk about some of the causes that damage grass by dog urine.
 We also talk about the importance of biological activity in the soil and how PetiGreen can help with excess salt and nitrogen that is in urine.
 After taking steps to repair damaging effects urine has on the soil we need to do something to repair the damage that has occurred to the grass.

 Reseeding may be necessary

 In most cases if the grass is brown it is dead and it will not come back until it has been reseeded.
 Before reseeding the area make sure steps have been taken to address the nitrogen and salt in the soil.
 The salt that is in the soil can inhibit seed germination and the nitrogen from the pet urine can still be strong enough to harm new grass sprouts.
 PetiGreen has organic acids that break down the salt and work to process the nitrogen that has caused the burn.
-We recommend using PetiGreen a few weeks before putting new seed down.
+We recommend using PetiGreen about 3 weeks before putting new seed down for the first time.
+After that you can generally reseed new spots when they appear.

 When reseeding it is usually not necessary to disturb the old dead spots.
-You can usually sprinkle new seed right over the damaged area and keep it watered.
+You can usually sprinkle new seed right over the damaged area making sure the seed drops through the dead grass so it comes in contact with the soil and keep it watered.
 The old dead grass will provide some shade and help keep moisture in the soil that will help germination.

 Sometimes the grass will turn yellow or even brown yet still have some life in the roots.
 It is damaged but not quite dead.
 In these instances taking the steps that help repair the soil could bring the grass back.
 As the health of the soil improves grass may emerge in these areas.
 If this occurs reseeding may not be necessary.
-It is important to keep the dogs from going on these spots while the grass grows back.
+If your dog(s) use the same area again killing the new growth, simply apply more seed in that area.

 Some grasses such as Kentucky bluegrass can propagate by underground root runners.
-In many cases these grasses will grow in over time.
+In many cases these grasses will grow to fill in the dead spots over time.
 If you are not sure whether or not you have such a grass just keep an eye on the burn spots for several weeks and look any sign of new grass blades emerging.
 If you see new blades emerging the spot may fill in over time.
 You can also reseed these spots if you prefer.

 Laying new sod